felbit/hauth/README.md

 functionality for passwords and email addresses and `Domain.Auth` as main authentication module.

-Additionally there is a basic in memory database that holds authentication and session information.
+Additionally there is a basic in-memory database that holds authentication and session information.

 ## Test it